 With GIFT City located in neighboring Gandhinagar receiving an extended 20-year tax holiday, Ahmedabad's real estate market is expected to experience spillover benefits.
 The city's Grade A office spaces, residential developments, and hospitality infrastructure will likely see increased demand from professionals and businesses associated with the expanding International Financial Services Centre.

-As Ahmedabad's real estate market evolves to meet the demands of Budget 2026-27 initiatives, platforms like Vital Space play a crucial role in connecting businesses with the right commercial properties.
+As Ahmedabad's real estate market evolves to meet the demands of Budget 2026-27 initiatives, Vital Space has emerged as a trusted commercial real estate consultant in Ahmedabad, helping businesses identify the right opportunities across office, industrial, and logistics sectors.
 Whether it's identifying prime office spaces for expanding GCCs, sourcing industrial land for semiconductor facilities, or finding logistics warehouses for manufacturing operations, Vital Space provides comprehensive real estate solutions tailored to the new economic landscape.

 With Ahmedabad positioned at the intersection of GIFT City's financial services boom, Gujarat's manufacturing prowess, and the government's infrastructure push, the city represents one of India's most promising real estate markets for 2026 and beyond.
-Vital Space's local expertise and market intelligence enable businesses to capitalize on these emerging opportunities effectively.
+Vital Space's local expertise and market intelligence enable businesses to capitalize on these emerging opportunities effectively and make informed real estate decisions that support long-term growth.

 The continued emphasis on infrastructure spending, manufacturing scale-up, energy transition, and market-linked financing instruments like REITs and InVITs indicates a steady push toward long-term capacity creation.
 For the real estate sector, these proposals remain investment-oriented, with sector-specific actions and continued focus on execution and capital deployment.